 America Recycles Day is November 15th and this is a great time to review what can be recycled.
 Most people think of metal, glass, and paper right away but then they can get a little fuzzy on what else can be recycled.
 For example are milk cartons recyclable?
 Can batteries and other household goods be recycled?
 There are so many things that can and should be recycled and food and beverage cartons are a prime item that many people overlook simply because they don’t know that they can recycle them.

 This post was sponsored by the Carton Council as part of an Ambassador Activation for Influence Central and all opinions expressed in my post are my own.

-A Mission To Add One New Thing To Your Recycling Bin
+Join In By Adding One New Thing To Your Recycling Bin

 If you have questions about what exactly you can and can’t recycle, try checking your local recycling website for the details- I bet you find at least one thing, you didn’t even know you could recycle and it will feel so good to start adding that to your recycling bin!
 And then spread the word and let your friends know so they can help save resources too!